Diocese of Salina: 1850 to 1880

 Pope Pius IX in 1850 erected the Vicariate Apostolic of Indian Territory East of the Rocky Mountains.
 This huge jurisdiction contained the present-day states of Kansas, Nebraska, North and South Dakota, Colorado, Wyoming, and Montana.
 The pope named John Miège from St. Louis as the vicar apostolic.

 Miège arrived in 1851 at an Potawatomi encampment on the Kansas River.
 At that time, his vicariate contained five churches, eight priests, and 5,000 Catholics.
 He then moved to the Jesuit mission at St. Marys.
 Miège conducted extensive pastoral visitations throughout the vicariate, visiting Native American villages, forts, trading posts, and growing towns.
 He would celebrate mass at these stops on the rear end of his wagon.

-In 1855, Miège established his episcopal see in Leavenworth, Kansas, in order to better minister to the growing number of Catholic European settlers there.
+In 1855, Miège established his episcopal see in Leavenworth in order to better minister to the growing number of Catholic European settlers there.
 By this time, the vicariate had a Catholic population of approximately 5,000, with 3,000 Native American converts.
 It was served by eight priests in 11 missions and 18 stations.

 The first Catholic mass in Salina was celebrated in 1861 in a private home.
 Sacred Heart Church, the first Catholic church in the city, was dedicated in 1876.
-In Beloit, the first mass was offered in 1871, with the first church, St. John the Baptist, dedicated in 1878.
+After the US Army established Fort Hays near Hays, Kansas, in 1865, priests would periodically visit there to minister to the Catholic soldiers.In Beloit, St. John the Baptist Parish celebrated its first mass in 1871, with its church dedicated in 1878.

 The Diocese of Leavenworth, covering all of Kansas, was erected in 1877 by Pius IX.
 He named Louis Fink as its first bishop.
 Fink visited Salina that same year.
 Kansas grew so rapidly over the next ten years that Fink petitioned the Vatican to establish two new dioceses in the western part of the state.
-Our Lady of Good Hope, the first Catholic church in Concordia, was completed in 1879.
+St. Andrew's Church, the first in Abilene, was dedicated in 1875.Our Lady of Good Hope, the first Catholic church in Concordia, was completed in 1879.The first church in Hays, St. Joseph's, was also built in 1879 for Catholic German immigrants from the Russian Empire.